 Why I love this vegan pumpkin crumble pie.

 So, I set out to fix everything I don’t love about it.
-First off–a bland crust.
+First off–a bland pie shell.
 Yes, sometimes I like regular pie crust, but why have a crust that tastes mostly like butter when you can use crumbled gingersnap cookies?
 I want the cinnamon and ginger flavors in each and every single layer for maximum flavor.

 Next, the filling.
 I like a softer set, custardy, almost pudding like filling.
 That way it’s creamier instead of a dense, thick filling.
+But it had to be an eggless pumpkin pie due to our allergies.

 Finally, a topping!
 Pumpkin pie NEEDS a crumble topping for some textural contrast.
 I know I put whipped topping for the pictures to make it look pretty, but honestly, it doesn’t need it because the crumble finishes it off so well.
 Either way, you’re winning.
 The oats, brown sugar and butter almost crystalize to make a delicious crunchy topping.

 There, fixed.
 We’ve gone from not having pumpkin pie at Thanksgiving (I know!
 So unamerican!) to probably having this the rest of my life.
+Get ready for the best pumpkin pie you’ve ever had!

 How is this pumpkin crumble pie gluten free?